Getting eBooks From the Toronto Library Onto Your Kindle

 To get a book onto your Kindle, begin by browsing the Toronto Library Overdrive website like normal, and check out a book.

-- After you check out an ebook from Overdrive, go to your checkouts and click the “Download EPUB book” button.
-This will download a
+- After you check out an ebook, go to your checkouts and click the “Download EPUB book” button.
+This will download an

 .acsmfile, which isn’t the actual book but a file with instructions for the Adobe Digital Editions app to get the

 .acsmfile in Adobe Digital Editions – double-clicking the file should open Digital Editions by default.
 Digital Editions then downloads the full book to your computer.